curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

 - Each spritesheet is 4096x4096 maximum, which is a size of 4K Texture.
 However it is recommended to be smaller or equal to 1024x1024.
 - Glyphs exceeding 15px of width needs to be broken down with 2 or more characters.
 Wider sheets WILL NOT BE IMPLEMENTED, can't waste much pixels just for few superwide glyphs.
+- Due to how the compiler is coded, actual glyph must have alpha value of 255, the tags must have alpha values LESS THAN 255 (and obviously greater than zero).
+RGB plane of the TGA image doesn't do anything, keep it as #FFFFFF white.

 ### Implementing the Korean writing system